Inclusion / accessibility

 Compensation for disadvantages can be Extension of time for written examinations (in percentage or minutes), permission to use certain aids (e.g. working on the examination using a PC), provision of a separate examination room, break time regulations, adaptation of examination documents (e.g. font size), alternative examination form, non-assessment of spelling and punctuation, permission for assistance by a third party (e.g. sign language interpreter, reading or writing assistants).

-Some basic aids, such as readers or notebooks, are available at the university and can be provided on request.
+Some basic aids such as reading devices or notebooks for examinations are available at the university and can be provided on request.

 Download the application for compensation for disadvantages in the examination procedure (PDF)